veronicaguerrini/LiME/README.md

 3. We perform the read assignment: every read in *R* either is assigned to a particular taxon, or it is reported as not classified if the maximum similarity score achieved by *R* is lower than *beta* (threshold value).

 The above strategy is suitable for classifying reads belonging to a single read collection or a paired-end read collection.
+Howover, since reads' strand direction is unknown, both the original sequences and their reverse complements should be considered to keep reads properly oriented and to improve their classification.
-For paired-end read collections, the procedures at Step 1. and Step 2. have to be repeated for the data structures of both strands (forward and reverse complement) of both paired-end reads.
+For paired-end read collections, thus, the procedures at Step 1. and Step 2. have to be repeated for the data structures of both strands (forward and reverse complement) of both paired-end reads.

 ### Preprocessing step